 For Seller Journal readers, Jungle Scout starts at just $149 for three months (a $58 savings) or $449 for the year (a $140 discount).
 With that comes free extras worth over $200 to $1,100.

 The Swiss Army Knife of Amazon toolkits.
 Track inventory, monitor ad keywords performance, research suppliers, and do new product research all in one place.

 Tools that cost money are great, but some of the best online arbitrage tools are also free.
 Let’s break down some of them and how they can help you grow your online arbitrage business.

 Greenlight is our in-house intellectual property claim database.
 When it first started, we clobbered together all of the brands we could find that were reported to have filed trademark and IP claims against Amazon sellers.

 As the database grew, folks started sending in their own stories.
-Over the last couple of years, new additions have been entirely sourced through the community sharing their own experiences.
+Over the last few years, new additions have been entirely sourced through the community sharing their experiences.